dhutchison/dhutchison.github.io/_posts/2025-06-01-ejb3-stateful-firewalls-and-connection-timeouts-with-payara.markdown

 tags:
 - payara
 - ejb3
-summary: After a firewall change, our remote EJB3 calls started hanging mysteriously.
+summary: After a firewall change our remote EJB3 calls started hanging mysteriously.
 The root cause?
-Silent TCP connection drops — and the fix was enabling and tuning TCP keepalives at both the OS and Payara levels.
+Silent TCP connection drops.
+To fix this we needed to enable and tune TCP keepalives at both the OS and Payara levels.
 date: 2025-06-01 11:52
 slug: ejb3-stateful-firewalls-and-connection-timeouts-with-payara
 ---

-Recently, I encountered an interesting and frustrating problem when troubleshooting an EJB3 connection issue between two Payara server instances.
+Recently I encountered an interesting and frustrating problem when troubleshooting an EJB3 connection issue between two Payara server instances.
 After a change in firewall vendor, we noticed that remote EJB3 calls would start hanging after a period of inactivity.
-Initially, it seemed like an intermittent issue — but the deeper I looked, the more it felt like it never should have worked before the move either - a lovely Schroedinbug.
+Initially it seemed like an intermittent issue - but the deeper I looked, the more it felt like it never should have worked before the move either - a lovely Schroedinbug.

 In this post, I’ll walk through the issue, why it happened, and the solution that ultimately fixed it.

 ## The Problem

-Our system uses remote EJB3 calls between two Payara instances, communicating over a network with a stateful firewall in between.
+Part of our system uses remote EJB3 calls between two Payara instances, communicating over a network with a stateful firewall in between.
 After the firewall vendor change, we started seeing EJB3 calls hang indefinitely if the connection had been idle for some time.
-Once the hang occurred, it would eventually trigger client-side timeouts, retries, and application instability.
+This would appear to hang indefinitely, or at least until the ORB response timeout setting was hit (this is not configured by default though, and may not be a fast timeout depending on your workload).
+This in turn can tie up threads and make it difficult to track down the root cause of where the system pressure is coming from.

 Here’s a simple view of the setup: